On Boussinesq's equation for water waves: Main results

 \begin{theorem}[Blow-up] Under the assumptions of Theorem \ref{inverseth}, if $T$ defined by (\ref{Tdef}) satisfies $T < \infty$, then the Schwartz class solution $\{u(x,t), v(x,t)\}$ defined in (\ref{recoveruvn}) blows up at time $T$. \end{theorem}

 More precisely, the conclusion of Theorem \ref{blowupth} is that there exists no Schwartz class solution $\{\tilde{u}, \tilde{v}\}$ of (\ref{boussinesqsystem}) on $[0,\tilde{T})$ with $\tilde{T} > T$ which coincides with $\{u, v\}$ for $t \in [0,T)$.
-An analogous definition of blow up is used also in the next theorem.
+An analogous definition of blow-up is used also in the next theorem.

 \begin{theorem}[Existence of blow-up solutions] For each $T > 0$, there exists a class of solutions of (\ref{badboussinesq}) that blow up at time $T$. \end{theorem}

 The proofs of Theorems \ref{blowupth} and \ref{existenceblowupth} are presented in Section \ref{blowupsec}.